johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 <br>
-Generates a query screen for each table.<br>
+Generates a query screen for each table in the system.<br>
 Search for records and save your queries to use again.<br>
 <img src="/images/SearchDatabase.jpg"><br>
 <br>